lukemccarvill/LED-Globe-Project/README.md

   <strong>Figure 4:</strong> "Twelve Stripes of the Globe" from Spiros Staridas [<a href="https://www.staridasgeography.gr/twelve-stripes-of-the-globe/" target="_blank">Source</a>]
 </p>

 Transforming this Mercator projection to gores is no simple task, as GIS softwares such as QGIS do not support interrupted map projections.
-Therefore, it was up to me (with the excellent help of ChatGPT) to create code that would perform the mathematical transformation from the latitude and longitude coordinates onto the flattened gore coordinates.
+Therefore, Luke (with the excellent help of ChatGPT) created code that would perform the mathematical transformation from the latitude and longitude coordinates onto the flattened gore coordinates.
 This was the most intellectually challenging component of it, as we needed to account for the curvature of the Earth, adjust for the narrowing of the gores near the poles, and interpolate positions between the left and right boundaries of each gore based on latitude and longitude.

 <p align="center">
   <img src="images/GoresToTurboRaster_slow.gif" alt="see fig title" width="550"/>